kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 		-   gateways: folder has no description
 	-   db: tests for postgres_db
 		-   utilities: utilities to use in test, such as initializing a test db
+	-   model_client_proxy: folder has no description
+		-   run_test_server: folder has no description
+		-   use_cases: folder has no description
 	-   stable_utilities: tests for stable utilities
 	-   ui: tests for the ui
 		-   icons: tests for icon creation script
 -   ui: contains the ui implementation
+	-   chat_box: folder has no description
+	-   hooks: folder has no description
 	-   icons: svg icons for use in the ui
+	-   messages: folder has no description
+	-   response_input: folder has no description
+	-   sidebar: folder has no description

 ### Testing